geopython/pygeoapi.io/docs/community/service-providers/README.md

 - open a GitHub Pull Request of your addition, for review

-If the Pull Request is merged, the page at https://pygeoapi.io/community/service-providers will be updated live.
+If/once the Pull Request is merged, the page at https://pygeoapi.io/community/service-providers will be updated live.
 Note that entities are randomly shuffled on each page load.